 - Evidence that this £10,000 prize will make a tangible and meaningful difference

-Submissions will open mid-May and close mid-August; sign for updates on the submissions process here.
+Submissions will open Tuesday 26 June and close mid-August; sign for updates on the submissions process here.